Manmohan-menon/demo_lorem/README.md

 - Removed Methods: We've streamlined the gem by removing some methods that were required for specific personal projects but no longer serve a general purpose.
 These include:

   - weather

   - kafka

   - european_languages

   - far_far_away

-- New Methods: To enhance functionality, we've added two new powerful methods:
+- New Methods: To enhance functionality, added two new powerful methods:

   - AI-Based Content Generation: Fetches content from AI sources like OpenAI, allowing for more dynamic and topic-specific text generation.

- - Non-AI Content Fetching: Fetches content from non-AI sources such as Wikipedia, providing real-world content for your applications.
+  - Non-AI Content Fetching: Fetches content from non-AI sources such as Wikipedia(current support), providing real-world content for your applications.

 - Modified random_regex Method: The random_regex method has been improved to generate more diverse and complex regular expressions, useful for testing and development purposes.